What is Life Insurance?

 Nicotine And Tobacco Usage

 Family Medical History

 (e.g. heart disease or cancer among immediate kin)

 While you’re calculating the right insurance amount to suit your lifestyle, also note that there are certain factors that govern the premium that you need to pay.
 Essentially, these factors are linked to your life expectancy and hence may differ for everyone.
 Other factors can include lifestyle, job profile and driving record.

 At Aegon Life, you can rest assured knowing that you and your family’s unique needs are being heeded and fulfilled.
 Here are some of the insurance products that Aegon Life offers that will equip you with what you need to keep your loved ones protected, no matter what.

 Sometimes known as ‘pure’ life insurance because it pays out the death benefit to the policyholder’s family.
 Aegon Life offers six life term plans with various benefits, including the iTerm Plus plan that covers 36 critical illnesses.

 - Aegon Life iTerm Plus Insurance Plan

-- Aegon Life iTerm Forever Insurance Plan
+- Aegon Life iTerm Insurance

 This is a unit-linked product combining insurance and investment, where you bear the investment risk.
 A part of the premium is used to provide insurance cover while the remaining is invested in various equity and debt schemes.
 Aegon Life’s ULIP category has two plans iMaximize and iInvest, which together, offer death and maturity benefits, tax benefits, partial withdrawal facility and investment flexibility.